December 10, 2018

 The impact of technology transfer moved the U.S. economy from a manufacturing base to one of innovation.
 Between 1996 and 2016, university-led innovations bolstered U.S. GDP by up to $1.3 trillion and supported up to 4.3 million U.S. jobs.

-The growth of innovation brought on by the passage of the Bayh-Dole Act coalesced with the creation of Duke’s Office of Licensing and Ventures in 1986.
+The growth of innovation brought on by the passage of the Bayh-Dole Act coalesced with the creation of Duke’s Office of Translation and Commercialization in 1986.
 As a respected research institution, Duke University requires an ensemble team of specialists in licensing, law, business development, marketing, finance, and research review to promote an ever-growing innovation and entrepreneurship environment at Duke.
 Since 1988, Duke has produced more than 200 new companies ranging from waste treatment to communications to oncology and adds new startups every year.

 Sometimes it’s not easy knowing where to go with a new idea, but the Bayh-Dole Act has opened new avenues for prospective inventors and innovators.
-Duke’s OLV has the experience and expertise needed to take your idea off the ground.Have an idea you'd like to chat with us about?
+Duke’s OTC has the experience and expertise needed to take your idea off the ground.Have an idea you'd like to chat with us about?